yinxin630/fiora/doc/INSTALL.md

      "rescan_local": true
 }
 ```
-4. Build the client, pass the 七牛 public url as publicPath `npm run build -- --publicPath "http://example address/fiora/"
+4. Build the client, pass the 七牛 public url as publicPath `yarn build:client -- --publicPath "http://example address/fiora/"
 5. Upload the build structure to the CDN `qshell qupload .qiniurc`
-6. Update the client index.html `npm run move-dist`, if it is a local build upload CDN, please manually update index.html to the server under the fiora public directory
+6. Update the client index.html `yarn move-dist`, if it is a local build upload CDN, please manually update index.html to the server under the fiora public directory

 * Repeat 4~6 steps after each update of the client code*